 Wellington

 "A typical day in downtown Wellington is as follows ...
 A magpie chirps and perhaps feasts on fresh roadkill, or an RTH screeches from above, in search of its next cold-blooded meal down below.
 In the meantime, the raging waters of the West Walker River echo like a crescendo to this rural masterpiece, rolling wildly from the innards of Hoye Canyon only to feed and funnel into even more churning waters; canals, headed for one of many green pastures overlaid on the valley floor.
 On occasion, a car or two will lazy on through town ... a clutter of cheers will resonate from the Wellington bar by the onset of a touchdown ... or, a tractor will treat the ground with the most tender care.
-A typical day in downtown Wellington is a sight to behold ... and to be heard. #74 conquered." -- Journal Entry, August 2008
+A typical day in downtown Wellington is a sight to behold ... and to be heard. #74 conquered." -- August 2008

-At the junction of SR 208 and SR 829 (Wellington Cutoff) -- Wellington
+At the wye for SR 208 and SR 829 (Wellington Cutoff) -- Wellington

-Original Date Visited: 8/30/08
+Original Date Visited: 5/30/08

-Signed: Due to its unique three way crossroads the signage is limited here to eastbound SR 208 and westbound SR 829.
+Signed: Due to its unique three way crossroads here, the signage is limited to eastbound SR 208 and westbound SR 829.

 Exact Description: